WhirligigGirl/KerbalOuterWilds/README.md

 * "Interstellar" will preserve the stock Kerbol system and add Kerbal Wilds as a new exoplanetary system.
 * "Replacer" will replace the stock Kerbol system with the Kerbal Wilds system, replacing Kerbin with Timber Hearth.
 * Scale setting must be set to "KSP" when using SystemType = Interstellar.
+* Principia is only supported by SystemType = Replacer.
+Uninstall it before switching to SystemType = Interstellar.
 * There is currently no wormhole.
 * Distance is comparable to Kcalbeloh, but in a different direction.
 * Science values and science definitions all assume you are using "Replacer" mode.